splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 #.
 Check that the Splunk layer appears in the :guilabel:`Layers` table.

 #.
-(Optional) Repeat the previous steps to install the Collector layer.
+Repeat the previous steps to install the Collector layer.
 If you don't want to use a local Collector, you must specify the address of a Collector in data forwarding mode.
 See :ref:`ec2-otel-collector-serverless`.

    .. tabs::